Top Agricultural Hand Tools And Their Uses

 Garden Rake Hand Tool

-A rake is used for leveling soil and cleaning farm areas.
+A rake is used for leveling soil and collecting debris.

 Uses: